Asian Journal of Occupational Therapy

 3) Conflict of Interest

 Acknowledgements must be brief and may include names of persons or facilities who contributed to the research or article but who are not authors, followed by any funding bodies that supported the research and appropriate grant numbers.
-In the manuscripts, any identifying information (names of persons, facilities, and grant numbers etc) should be masked.
-Authors will be required to state the unmasked information during the process of the author proofreading.
+In the manuscript, any identifying information (names of persons, facilities, and grant numbers, etc.) should be masked.
+Authors of accepted manuscripts will be required to provide any unmasked information during the process of the author proofreading.

 5) References